The Residence & Mr P.P.’s

-The role of the Postmaster General had changed, so in 1967, The Residence was rebuilt entirely and became the Maternal and Child Welfare Centre.
-For nearly 50 years, the Centre housed nurses and sisters upstairs and serviced Gold Coast mothers and children downstairs.
+In 1967, The Residence was rebuilt entirely and became the Maternal and Child Welfare Centre.
+For nearly 50 years, the centre housed nurses and sisters upstairs and serviced Gold Coast mothers and children downstairs.

-In 2017, the building was purchased by the Howe Family, who in 2002 purchased and restored the old Ambulance Station next door at 45 Nerang Street Southport.
+In 2017, the building was purchased by the Howe Family, who in 2002 bought and restored the old Ambulance Station next door.
+Tenants now include Study Gold Coast, Gold Coast Student Hub and Mr P.P.’s Deli & Rooftop Bar.